o3bvv/isotopic-logging/README.rst

   INFO     [2015-12-15 21:47:27,013] D6EF95 | Heavy task has finished, elapsed time: 00:23:11.004120.

-Important thing to note: each line of the example above may be logged in by different functions running in different threads or processes.
+Important thing to note: each line of the example log from above may be produced by different functions running in different threads or processes.
 And they do not need to remember and pass logging prefixes from one to another which keeps you focused on development process and prevents you from distracting by log message formatting.

 Installation
 ------------

-To install the library simply get at `Cheese Shop`_ (PyPI):
+To install the library simply get it at `Cheese Shop`_ (PyPI):

 .. code-block:: bash